For most people, when thinking of a quality timepiece, the first thing that comes to mind is a “Swiss Watch”.

 Swiss watches are made under exacting requirements and have been dominant in the industry for decades, but does that really mean they are worth the high prices?

 The short answer is, yes it does.
 Obviously, no one can tell anyone else what something is worth to them.
 If you don’t want to pay top dollar for a wristwatch, there is no reason to.
 There are plenty of high-quality watches for even the most meager budget.
 So why would anyone pay upwards of four or even five figures for a Swiss watch?
+Many of our readers have also asked if Swiss watches are really cheaper in Switzerland? – See our analysis, there’s no simple answer but we look at several factors to consider.

 We’ve already discussed the quality that defines a Swiss Made watch.